Should You Move Your Blog to Substack? It Depends What You Want — Followers or Buyers

 For those that take the paid subscription model and publish on a consistent basis, this can become a meaningful income generator.

-The Quiet Marketing Ecosystem model
+How a Quiet Marketing Ecosystem works

 The approach I teach works differently.